JuliaLang/julia/doc/manual/parallel-computing.rst

   Note that worker-worker connections are still plain TCP and the local security policy on the remote cluster must allow for free connections between worker nodes, at least for ports 9009 and above.

-  Securing and encrypting all worker-worker traffic (via SSH), or encrypting individual messages can be done via a custom ClusterManager.
+  Securing and encrypting all worker-worker traffic (via SSH) or encrypting individual messages can be done via a custom ClusterManager.

-Cluster cookie
+Cluster Cookie
 --------------
 All processes in a cluster share the same cookie which, by default, is a randomly generated string on the master process: